patricktrainer/patricktrainer.github.io/content/posts/Gitflow-Workflow-Atlassian-Git-Tutorial.md

 ---
     title: Gitflow-Workflow-Atlassian-Git-Tutorial
     date: 2021-01-01
     draft: true
     tags: []
 ---

-            # Gitflow-Workflow-Atlassian-Git-Tutorial

-A simple way to do this is for one developer to create an empty `develop` branch locally and push it to the server:
+# Gitflow-Workflow-Atlassian-Git-TutorialA simple way to do this is for one developer to create an empty `develop` branch locally and push it to the server:
 ```
 git branch develop
 git push -u origin develop
 ```
-This branch will contain the complete history of the project, whereas `master` will contain an abridged version.Other developers should now clone the central repository and create a tracking branch for `develop.`
+This branch will contain the complete history of the project, whereas `master` will contain an abridged version.
-When using the git-flow extension library, executing `git flow init` on an existing repo will create the `develop` branch:
+Other developers should now clone the central repository and create a tracking branch for `develop.` When using the git-flow extension library, executing `git flow init` on an existing repo will create the `develop` branch:
 ```
 $ git flow init
 Initialized empty Git repository in ~/project/.git/
-No branches exist yet.Branch name for production releases: [master]
+No branches exist yet.
+Branch name for production releases: [master]
 Branch name for "next release" development: [develop]
-How to name your supporting branch prefixes?Without the git-flow extensions:
+How to name your supporting branch prefixes?
+Without the git-flow extensions:
 ```
 git checkout develop
 git checkout -b release/0.1.0